excellent-react/form/README.md

 # **🚀 Performance**
 ## **🔄 Re-rendering**

- Excellent-React's **`useForm`** has options to not watch values changes of each input field in the form, depending on use or not use of `formValues`, `errors`.
-Not configuring watch mode *maximize performace of useForm*
+ Excellent-React's **`useForm`** has options to watch/unwatch changes of each input field in the form, depending on the use/unuse of `formValues`, `errors`.
+Not configuring watch mode *maximize performance of useForm*